nerwuuus/portfolio-projects/README.md

 # General information
-A Service Activation is a tool used to monitor and manage the activation of services, systems, or facilities, ensuring that all necessary tasks and milestones are completed.
-The report was created in January 2024 and used until October 2024.
+A Service Activation is a web tool used to monitor and manage the activation of services, systems, or facilities, ensuring that all necessary tasks are completed.
+The data used in this report was sourced from the web-based Service Activation Tracker.
+Data was exported into an Excel file and loaded into the Service Activation Tracker file using PowerQuery.
+The report was created in January 2024 and was actively used until October 2024.
 ## Issue description
+Initially, the data was only accessible through a web-based application.
+However, a key challenge emerged: not all stakeholders had access to the Service Activation Tool, and many were reluctant to learn how to navigate it.
+Additionally, retrieving the data was difficult and time-consuming, while management primarily required high-level reports.
+## Issue resolution
-Initially, this data was accessible via a web application.
-However, a significant issue arose: not every stakeholder had access to this tool or wanted to learn how to use it.
-What is more, getting data was difficult and time-consuming, and management required only high-level, detailed reports.
-To address these issues, I developed a Service Activation Tracker Excel file.
-Whenever requested, I exported data from the Service Activation application and uploaded it to SharePoint.
-The next step involved refreshing the data using PowerQuery to get the latest uploaded export, making the report ready to be shared.
-No visualisations were requested.
+To address these issues, I developed a Service Activation Tracker in Excel.
+Upon request, I exported data from the Service Activation application and uploaded it to SharePoint.
+The report was then refreshed using Power Query, which automatically pulled the latest uploaded export, ensuring the data was always up to date and ready to be shared.
+No visualisations were required for this solution.

 It was my first report created that used PowerQuery, defined variables, a FILTER formula and multiple nested IFs:
 ```PowerShell